 Cooling-cooling palaeoclimate interactions have been shown to be major driver of temperature related extinctions in the fossil record, with warming-warming interactions showing the same but less severe signal (Mathes et al., 2020).
-The synergetic combination of same-directional temperature changes is thought to move taxa out of their adaptation space, which is phylogenetically retained (Hopkins et al., 2014; Stigall, 2014; Wiens & Graham, 2005) When the environment changes so drastically that taxa are no longer adapted to it, they will either migrate, adapt through evolutionary change, or go extinct (Nogués-Bravo et al., 2018).
+The synergetic combination of same-directional temperature changes is thought to move taxa out of their adaptation space, which is phylogenetically retained (Hopkins et al., 2014; Stigall, 2014; Wiens & Graham, 2005).
+When the environment changes so drastically that taxa are no longer adapted to it, they will either migrate, adapt through evolutionary change, or go extinct (Nogués-Bravo et al., 2018).
 During warming-warming palaeoclimate interactions, marine taxa could potentially escape adverse environment through range shifts.
 During cooling-cooling, however, geographic barriers resulting from sea level drop might impede migration, resulting in the observed increased extinction risk (Mathes et al., 2020) and origination probability (this study).

 Our study shows that evolutionary processes interact with climate by complex cascading effects.
 Explicitly integrating these effects within a dynamic modelling framework leads to an improved discernment of origination patterns in the fossil record.
 Previous studies on the relationship of temperature and biodiversity in Earth’s history came to ambiguous conclusions, a non-conformance likely to be fixed in the future by accounting for palaeoclimate interactions.
-However, the mechanisms underlying the large association between evolution and the observed effect are still unclear.
-The interpretation offered here, a combination of niche conservatism and ecological effects arising from sea level change, could be at least partially tested by comparing responses of terrestrial and marine fossil groups to palaeoclimate interactions.
+However, the mechanisms underlying the complex association between evolution and climate need to be subject of future research.
+The interpretation offered here, a combination of climate change related evolutionary forcing and ecological effects arising from sea level change, could be at least partially tested by comparing responses of terrestrial and marine fossil groups to palaeoclimate interactions.
 If sea level subsidence plays a key role, terrestrial groups should show a significantly lower response to cooling-cooling than marine groups.
-Given the large effect of palaeoclimate interactions on both extinction and origination, as well as the consistency of this effect through time and studied groups, determining the underlying causes of palaeoclimate interactions will improve our mechanistic comprehension of evolutionary dynamics in Earths history (Dave Jablonski, 2008).
+Given the large effect of palaeoclimate interactions on both extinction and origination, as well as the consistency of this effect through time and studied groups, determining the underlying causes of palaeoclimate interactions will improve our mechanistic comprehension of evolutionary dynamics in Earths history (Jablonski, 2008).

 Methodology